Links: CARHOF Members | Board of Trustees | Nomination Form

 Only the RAC Board of Directors, by majority vote, is allowed to nominate candidates for Honorary Member (those persons not residents of Canada).
 Because of the requirement for Canadian residency for appointment as Member of the Hall, it is incumbent upon the nominator to confirm the Canadian residency of a nominee prior to submitting a nomination.

-In June 2018, the Board of Trustees modified the process of nomination of a candidate for election to the Canadian Amateur Radio Hall of Fame.
 The nomination should be kept confidential and known only to the nominator(s).
 The person being nominated should not be made aware of the nomination nor be asked for his or her approval to be nominated.

 CARHOF Nomination form